fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     The `DisplayAccountInfo` method returns a string that includes the account number, account type, balance, interest rate, and customer ID.

-1. Take a minute to review your updated `BankCustomer` and `BankAccount` classes.
+1. Take a minute to verify your updated `BankCustomer` and `BankAccount` classes.

     BankCustomer.cs